-Reporting directly to the President, the Provost serves as the Chief Academic Officer (CAO) and is responsible for coordination of all academic activities of the University.
+The Provost is the Chief Academic Officer (CAO) and is responsible to the President of the university for coordination of all academic activities of the University.

 VICE PROVOST

 The Vice Provost assists the Provost in the academic activities of the University.